bright/new-www/content/our-areas/healthcare-software-development.md

   - Remote Patient Monitoring
   - eMAR
 layout: our-service
-our_service_id: healthcare software development
+our_service_id: healthcare technology company
-meta_title: Healthcare Software Development
+meta_title: Healthcare Technology Company
 meta_description: Since 2012 we have developed HealthTech solutions for clients from the UK, Germany, Israel and more.
 Contact us!
 our_services_icon: /images/healthcare_software_development.png